top of page

 Glenys Jones

 “We have an amazing group of people and it’s evolved so that existing members are fantastic at welcoming and supporting newer members,” she explains.
-“Some lovely friendships have developed; they comfort each other and offer support at times when it’s most needed.”
+“Some lovely friendships have developed; they comfort each other and offer support at times when it’s needed.”

 Members enjoy trips to the theatre and Christmas markets, visits to gardens, meals out and holidays away.
 At the meetings, there are a variety of speakers.